xpack/web-doxygen/website/docs/manual/pages/doxywizard-usage.md

 Switching between these tabs is possible, e.g you could start with the wizard tab and then fine tune some settings by switching to the expert tab.</dd>
 </dl>

-<p>After Doxygen is configured you need to save (see: <a href="#dw_menu_file">File menu</a>) the configuration as a file to disk.
-This allows Doxygen to use the configuration and also allows running Doxygen again with the same settings at a later point in time.</p>
+After Doxygen is configured you need to save (see: <a href="#dw_menu_file">File menu</a>) the configuration as a file to disk.
+This allows Doxygen to use the configuration and also allows running Doxygen again with the same settings at a later point in time.

-<p>Since some configuration options may use relative paths, be sure to select a working directory that is root of those paths.
-This is often the root of the source tree and will typically be correctly filled in if the configuration file is stored at this location as well.</p>
+Since some configuration options may use relative paths, be sure to select a working directory that is root of those paths.
+This is often the root of the source tree and will typically be correctly filled in if the configuration file is stored at this location as well.

-<p>Once the configuration file is saved and the working directory is set, you can run Doxygen based on the selected settings.
-Do this by switching to the <a href="#dw_run">Run</a> tab, and click the "Run Doxygen" button or by selecting the item "Run Doxygen" in the <a href="#dw_menu_settings">Settings menu</a>.</p>
+Once the configuration file is saved and the working directory is set, you can run Doxygen based on the selected settings.
+Do this by switching to the <a href="#dw_run">Run</a> tab, and click the "Run Doxygen" button or by selecting the item "Run Doxygen" in the <a href="#dw_menu_settings">Settings menu</a>.

-<p>Once Doxygen runs you can cancel it by clicking the same button again.
+Once Doxygen runs you can cancel it by clicking the same button again.
 The output produced by Doxygen is captured and shown in the "Output produced by Doxygen" pane.
-Once Doxygen finishes, the log can be saved as a text file.</p>
+Once Doxygen finishes, the log can be saved as a text file.

 ## Wizard tab {#dw_wizard}

-<p>The Wizard tab is divided into two panes</p>
+The Wizard tab is divided into two panes

 <dl class="doxyVariableList">
 <dt>Left pane</dt>